CloudCannon/Academy/_posts/2017-02-07-running-jekyll.md

 ~~~
 {% endraw %}

-This builds the site to `_site` and runs a local development server at [http://localhost:4000](http://localhost:4000) by default.
+Does a build of the site to `_site` and runs a local development server at [http://localhost:4000](http://localhost:4000) by default.
 Any changes we make to a site (except edits to `_config.yml`) trigger the site to rebuild and the development server to refresh.
 This command is typically used while you're developing a site as it automatically builds and serves your site locally after a change.

 ## Build